brnomade/DeftPascalToolchain/README.md

 1. Mame

-Make sure Mame is installed on yourmachines.
+Make sure Mame is installed on your machine.
 A front end is not needed for this toolchain.

 Make sure the CoCo roms are placed in the /ROM folder under the mame folder.